iflores12/iflores12.github.io/jekyll/_posts/2024-08-09-Understanding Git Part One.md

 > The basic Git workflow goes something like this:
 > 1. You modify files in your working tree.
 > 2. You selectively stage just those changes you want to be part of your next commit, which adds _only_ those changes to the staging area.
-> 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.
+> 3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently in your Git directory.

 # Getting Started